-Intercompany Restructuring.
+Intercompany Restructuring and Valuations of Intellectual Property.

-KFC Europe Reorganization - In July 2021, we concentrated management responsibility for European (excluding the UK) KFC franchise development, support operations and management oversight in Switzerland.
-Concurrent with this change in management responsibility, we have completed intra-entity transfers of certain KFC IP rights from subsidiaries in the UK to subsidiaries in Switzerland.
+In July 2021, we concentrated management responsibility for European (excluding the UK) KFC franchise development, support operations and management oversight in Switzerland (the "KFC Europe Reorganization").
+Concurrent with this change in management responsibility, we completed intra-entity transfers of certain KFC IP rights from subsidiaries in the UK to subsidiaries in Switzerland.
 With the transfers of these rights, we received a step-up in amortizable tax basis to current fair value under applicable Swiss tax law.
-As a result of this transfer, we recorded a one-time net deferred tax benefit of \$152 million.
+As a result of this transfer, we recorded a one-time net deferred tax benefit of \$152 million in 2021.

 In December 2021, we continued our KFC Europe Reorganization and completed intra-entity transfers of additional European KFC IP rights from subsidiaries in the U.S. to subsidiaries in Switzerland.
 With the transfers of these additional rights, we received a step-up in amortizable tax basis to current fair value under applicable Swiss tax law.
-As a result of this transfer, we recorded a net one-time tax benefit of \$35 million.
+As a result of this transfer, we recorded a net one-time tax benefit of \$35 million in 2021.